hardikpnsp/snake_game/README.md

 # snake_game

-for now it is just and experiment with various kinds of snake mechanics. but it can evolve into either challenging skill based small game or a snake rpg or a snake dungeon crawler . . .
+For now, it is just an experiment with various kinds of snake mechanics.
+But, in the future, it can evolve into either a challenging skill based small game or a snake rpg or a snake dungeon crawler.

 ## Build and Run Process